maor-klir/homelab-k8s-cluster-2/README.md

 - [Argo CD](https://argo-cd.readthedocs.io/en/stable/): a declarative, GitOps continuous delivery tool for Kubernetes
 - [cert-manager](https://cert-manager.io/): cloud-native certificate management for Kubernetes
 - [External Secrets Operator](https://external-secrets.io/latest/): a Kubernetes operator that integrates external secret management systems (in my case, with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/))

+## 💻 Underlying Infrastructure

+Started out my journey hosting Kubernetes nodes on bare metal, where each node was provisioned onto a single HP EliteDesk 800 G2 DM mini PC.

+Later on I have decided to transition to provisioning each node as a VM on a Proxmox VE highly available cluster.

+That way, I can provision and bootstrap clusters more quickly, easily, and with less overhead.

+## 🗺️ Current Environments

+- talos-test - a 3-node cluster, where all testing and exploration is being made.
+Stable core infrastructure and workloads are being promoted to the staging environment
+- talos-staging - a 3-node cluster, where all deployed workloads are stable and reliable.

 ---